bremen79/FighterDroid2P/README.md

 For the a video tutorial for the MvC2, you can take a look at this [YouTube video](https://www.youtube.com/watch?v=oFziMSZgte0).
 The video is for the version 1.1.0, but it would be the same for the other versions as well.

 After the first run, the version that auto starts should automatically start itself at each boot.
-Also, it seems that the autostart version has to be in the internal memory and not on the SD card, otherwise it does not autostart.
+Also, in some cases the autostart version has to be in the internal memory and not on the SD card, otherwise it does not autostart.
 Instead, the version that does not auto start must be executed at each boot when needed.

 Given that the app emulates a virtual keyboard, it should not interfere with the stock apps, so it is reasonably safe to leave it running.
 However, if you are a professional player, you might be worried about having a useless process in the background consuming CPU cycles.
 For this reason, I also created the version that does not auto start.